 Our experience with endangered species and wildlife protection includes:

-- Developing species take avoidance measures that allow for project development without the need for incidental take permits.
+- Developing species take avoidance measures that allow for project development without the need for ESA incidental take permits.

-- Assisting clients in numerous industries with streamlined strategies for navigating the ESA Section 7 consultation process.
+- Assisting clients in numerous industries with streamlined strategies for navigating the Section ESA 7 consultation process.

 - Advising competing industries on cooperative strategies for

 - Advising a major petroleum company with respect to potential ESA and MBTA liability relating to birds landing in uncovered settling ponds.

-- Successfully defending a company alleged to have violated MBTA in its management of a construction work site and helping the company avoid federal contracting penalties.
+- Successfully defending a company alleged to have violated the MBTA in its management of a construction work site and helping the company avoid federal contracting penalties.